Global Overview of Obstetric Violence

 Need for a Common Definition

 A key barrier to addressing obstetric violence in the European Union is the absence of a shared definition and analytical framework.
-Without a unified understanding of the phenomenon—as a form of gender-based, institutional, and human rights-based violence—progress in legislation, policy and practice remains fragmented and insufficient.
-Standardising definitions would enable the creation of legal norms, establish clear protocols, and guide coherent policy responses across Member States.
+Without a unified understanding of this phenomenon — as a form of gender-based, institutional and human rights violence — progress in legislation, public policy and clinical practice remains fragmented and insufficient.

 Challenges in Data and Coordination

 Despite limited and inconsistent data collection, existing evidence confirms that obstetric violence is a widespread and harmful issue across the EU.
-However, the lack of national data, harmonised indicators, and systematic monitoring hinders efforts to fully assess its scope.
-Strategic coordination is needed between legal frameworks, institutional mandates, training programmes, clinical guidelines, research efforts, and advocacy initiatives to ensure meaningful and sustainable progress.
+However, the absence of national data, harmonised indicators and systematic monitoring makes it difficult to fully assess its scope and impact.

 Strategic Recommendations for Action